HackTheBox — Redeemer

 Foothold

-The redis-cli tool is the standard client for interacting with Redis.
-Connecting is as simple as pointing it at the target host:
+Redis exposes a straightforward text-based protocol, and redis-cli is the standard client for interacting with it.
+Since there’s no password configured, connecting is as simple as pointing the tool at the target host:

 redis-cli -h $TARGET